Skip to content

 What is Criminal Contempt?

-Criminal contempt is contempt where a person’s conduct involves a serious interference with the process of justice.
-It will typically involve wilful defiance, disrespect towards the court, or an undermining of the authority of the court or of the supremacy of law.
+Criminal contempt is when a person’s conduct involves a serious interference with the process of justice.
+It will typically involve wilful defiance, disrespect towards the court, or undermining the court’s authority or the supremacy of law.

 The most common types of criminal contempt include: